 Enhance returns through prudent capital allocation, optimization of our development program and continued improvements in operational and cost efficiencies.
 In the current commodity price environment, we have directed our capital spending toward oil and liquids-rich drilling opportunities that provide attractive returns.
-We believe emphasizing our horizontal program, we can increase the efficiency of our resource recovery in the multiple vertically stacked producing horizons on our acreage in both our Permian and Anadarko Granite Wash plays.
-We are drilling longer laterals with increased density of frac stages to enhance the cost-efficient recovery of our resource potential.
+We believe by emphasizing our horizontal program, we can increase the efficiency of our resource recovery in the multiple vertically stacked producing horizons on our acreage in our Permian-Garden City area.
+We are refining a development plan for a portion of our Permian-Garden City area in order to minimize costs and maximize recoveries.
+We expect to begin implementing this plan in 2013 commencing with pilot programs to test optimal spacing of the laterals, both vertically and horizontally, in the four initial zones targeted for horizontal development.
+In 2012, we began and are now continuing to drill longer laterals with increased density of frac stages to enhance the cost-efficient recovery of our resource potential.
 In addition, horizontal drilling may be economic in areas where vertical drilling is currently not economical or logistically viable.
-Our management team is focused on continuous improvement of our operating practices and has significant experience in successfully converting exploration programs into cost-efficient development projects.
+We will continue to utilize our deep vertical drilling program to continue to de-risk additional acreage for all zones.
+Our management team is focused on continuous improvement of our operating practices and has significant experience in successfully converting exploration programs into cost-efficient projects.
 Operational control allows us to more effectively manage operating costs, the pace of development activities, technical applications, the gathering and marketing of our production and capital allocation.

-Evaluate and pursue value-enhancing acquisitions, mergers and joint ventures.
-While we believe our multi-year inventory of identified potential drilling locations provides us with significant growth opportunities, we will continue to evaluate strategically compelling asset acquisitions, mergers and joint ventures.
-Any transaction we pursue will either generally complement our asset base or provide an anticipated competitive economic proposition relative to our existing opportunities or market conditions.
-Our Laredo-operated joint ventures with ExxonMobil and Linn Energy, our 2008 acquisition of properties from Linn Energy and our 2011 acquisition of Broad Oak are examples of this strategy.
+Evaluate and pursue value-enhancing acquisitions, mergers, joint ventures and divestitures.
+While we believe our multi-year inventory of potential drilling locations provides us with significant growth opportunities, we continue to evaluate strategically compelling asset acquisitions, mergers, joint ventures and divestitures.
+Any transaction we pursue will either generally complement our asset base, provide an anticipated competitive economic proposition relative to our existing opportunities or market conditions, or provide an avenue to accelerate the development of our potentially higher return acreage and maximize the value of the total Company.

 Proactively manage risk to limit downside.
-We continually monitor and control our business and operating risks through various risk management practices, including maintaining a flexible financial profile, making significant upfront investment in research and development as well as data acquisition, owning and operatin our natural gas gathering systems with multiple sales outlets, minimizing long-term contracts, maintaining an active commodity hedging program and employing prudent safety and environmental practices.
+We continually monitor and control our business and operating risks through various risk management practices, including maintaining a flexible financial profile, making upfront investment in research and development as well as data acquisition, owning and operating our natural gas gathering systems with multiple sales outlets, minimizing long-term contracts, maintaining an active commodity hedging program and employing prudent safety and environmental practices.